-• What scholarships are available for this degree?
+What scholarships are available for this degree?

-There a number of scholarships available specifically for this degree, including the Anita Morawetz scholarship, a scholarship for transgender participants, and the Adelaide-Hong Kong Friendship Scholarship (more information here).
-Information about general scholarships offered by the University of Melbourne is available here: https://study.unimelb.edu.au/find/courses/graduate/master-of-narrative-therapy-and-community-work/fees/#scholarships
+There a number of scholarships available specifically for this degree, including the Anita Morawetz scholarship and a scholarship for transgender participants.
+Information about general scholarships offered by the University of Melbourne is available here: <a href="https://study.unimelb.edu.au/find/courses/graduate/master-of-narrative-therapy-and-community-and-communi